050nodes/legal/ToS.md

 ## Section B - Promotions & Refunds
 ### Refunds
 Customers may request a refund within 7 days of their initial purchase.
-Refunds can be issued as 100% Store Credit, or returned to the original payment method with the non-refundable transaction fees of the payment gateway deducted from the total amount.
+Refunds can be issued as 100% Store Credit, or returned to the original payment method with the non-refundable transaction fees of the payment gateway deducted from the total amount. **Once Store Credit has been issued it holds no cash value and is therefore non-refundable, non-withdrawable and non-transferable.**
 ### The Opening Promotion
 The opening promotion is a temporary offer valid from 24/05/2026 until 31/07/2026, and is strictly limited to first-time customers only.
 This offer can be claimed by applying the designated promotional code at checkout to receive 25% off on the first invoice, on select services only (e.g.: Minecraft hosting, Discord bot hosting) Future renewals will bill at the standard recurring rate.
 050nodes reserves the right to cancel any orders that bypass these terms